You are here

 - Weekly visits thereafter

-- Possible follow-up appointments to assess and monitor any complications that could arise, such as hypertension
+- Possible follow-up appointments to assess and monitor any complications that could arise in your pregnancy

 Other steps to take during this time: